 - Describe at least one tool or technique used in the creation of your web map that was not covered in the course materials.
 This tool or technique should be something different than the GDAL/OGR command you described in homework assignment 3, part2, but it can be related to your FOSS review from homework assignment 8.

 It is expected that the video will just record the screen (you don't need to appear on camera).
 There are many alternatives to produce the video, including free screen recording software and services.
 As Penn State students, you have free access to Kaltura.
 Another free option that worked well in the past is Screencast-O-Matic which requires you to run a small program on your computer.
 The recorded video can be stored as a .mp4 file, or it can be shared via their web site.
 Alternatively, if you have access to professional screen recording software such as Captivate, Camtasia, Fraps, etc., you may use it.
 Much of this software is available for free trial periods.
 An option for Mac users is to use QuickTime; there are descriptions of how to do this out there on the web.
-For sharing your video, you can also upload it to your PASS space or use any other file sharing service, for instance, dropbox.com.
+For sharing your video, you can also upload it to any other file sharing service, for instance, dropbox.com, GoogleDrive, or OneDrive.

 It's strongly recommended that you reserve at least a day or two for creation of the video.
 This will allow you to accommodate any unforeseen technical challenges and do multiple "takes" if necessary.
 Things will go more smoothly if you prepare a script or outline of things you want to show, and refer to this during the video recording.